johnschatner/BoringAPI/README.md

 <a target="_blank" href="https://boringapi.netlify.app/"><strong>View Demo »</strong></a>

-Explore the recreation as you see fit!
+Get some ideas for activities whenever you're bored!
 It's live for the foreseeable future. :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>